Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Motivating application and related data

 \subsection{Data}

-The dataset used to examine the impact of the new ligth rail on the local retail environment includes information on 6 streets in the peripheral urban neighborhood of Legnaia (Talenti St., Pisana St., Pollaiolo St., Baccio da Montelupo St., Scandicci St., and Magnolie St.) and on 38 further thoroughfares and streets of Florence, clustered in other 10 peripheral neighborhoods that are far from Legnaia.
+The dataset used to examine the impact of the new light rail on the local retail environment includes information on 6 streets in the peripheral urban neighborhood of Legnaia (Talenti St., Pisana St., Pollaiolo St., Baccio da Montelupo St., Scandicci St., and Magnolie St.) and on 38 further thoroughfares and streets of Florence, clustered in other 10 peripheral neighborhoods that are far from Legnaia.
 The definition of urban neighborhoods is based on the areas identified by the Real Estate Observatory of the Italian Ministry of Finance.
 We do not consider any street in the city center, as its commercial environment is completely different from what can be found in the surrounding residential neighborhoods.
+A stylized map of the neighbourhoods and the streets, with their position in Florence, is shown in figure \ref{fig:map}.
+It is worth noting that the tramway passes only through the Legnaia neighborhoods and the city center, and the latter is excluded from the analysis.
+Moreover, Legnaia neighborhood is located in the south bank of Arno river, parted away from the other clusters by the river and the Bellosguardo hills.